jimbobbennett/MobileAppsOfTomorrow-Lab/Workshop/8-FunctionToSavePhotos.md

 >
 > `var json = JToken.FromObject(content);` serializes `content` into JSON
 >
-> `await Client.InvokeApiAsync(PhotoResource, json);` makes an authenticated call to our Azure Functions and uploads our photo
+> `await Client.InvokeApiAsync(PhotoResource, json);` makes a call to our Azure Functions and uploads our photo

 ### 2b.
 Use `UploadPhoto` in `MainViewModel`